This article explains the clock changes taking place in Mexico in Spring 2021

-Except for two Mexican states that do not observe Daylight Savings Time (DST), Mexico moves its clocks forward by one hour in the spring of 2020.
-Some parts of Mexico move their spring clocks forward on the first Sunday in March (in line with the U.S.) and most of Mexico moves its clocks forward on the first Sunday in April.
+Except for two Mexican states that do not observe Daylight Savings Time (DST), Mexico moves its clocks forward by one hour in the spring of 2021.
+Some parts of Mexico move their spring clocks forward in mid-March (in line with the US) and most of Mexico moves its clocks forward on the first Sunday in April.

 Note about US & European Clock Time Changes

 Not all of Mexico’s clock-time change dates are synchronized with U.S. or European clock-time change dates, so if you’re traveling or scheduling appointments between Mexico, the US, and Europe this spring and autumn, make a note to double-check your times, especially as flights and other public transportation systems always operate their schedules using local time.

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.